Skater's Code of Conduct

 Skaters' Code of Ethics

 This code of ethics applies to all skaters, officials, coaches, employees, board members, volunteers, alumni, and hall of fame members of Skate Canada and its affiliate organizations.
-This code of ethics also applies to parents and guardians who participate in and observe related activities.
+The code of ethics also applies to parents and guardians who participate in and observe related activities.

 a.
 I will conduct myself in a manner that is of the highest standards, follows Skate Canada’s vision and mission, and is athlete-centered.